rafalp/Misago/docs/SetupMaintenance.md

     python manage.py runserver

 If server starts, you should be able to visit `http://127.0.0.1:8000` in your browser and see forum index, however as work on project is underway revisions may frequently introduce changes that will break runserver.

+#### About the `could not open extension control file` error during database migration

+If you run into an error that looks like following:

+    django.db.utils.OperationalError: could not open extension control file "/usr/share/postgresql/9.4/extension/btree_gin.control": No such file or directory

+This means you'll need to install the `postgresql-contrib` package that includes extensions for PostgreSQL:

+    sudo apt-get install postgresql-contrib

+#### About the `django.db.utils.ProgrammingError: permission denied to create extension "btree_gin"` error during database migration

+Only superusers may enable extensions in your database.
+To solve this issue, you may grant your database user super user privileges for duration of the installation:

+    # switch to postgresql user and start psql tool
+    sudo -u postgres psql postgres

+    # make your database user the superuser
+    alter role user_name superuser;

+    # after installation is complete run below query in psql
+    # to remove super user privileges from your database user
+    alter role user_name nosuperuser;

 ### Deployment